jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentKarma(_findByCommentKarma int) ([]*Comment, error)
 ```
-FindByCommentKarma searchs against the primary key comment_karma and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentKarma searchs against the database table field comment_karma and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go